 So in this blog we’re going to approach fibromyalgia and chronic fatigue from the spiritual side and talk about the spiritual symptoms that are going on with these kinds of conditions.

 I’ve been doing natural health for 10 plus years.
 I’m a trained acupuncturist and Oriental Medicine Practitioner and over my 10 plus years of clinical practice with people, I’ve seen some themes come up with folks with fibromyalgia and chronic pain.

-Now, I didn't really want to do this video because fibromyalgia and chronic pain is a heated topic.
-There's a lot of emotion here.
-If you are suffering from these things, you know that there's a lot of charged emotions and difficulty about it.
+Now, I didn’t really want to do this piece because fibromyalgia and chronic pain are a heated topic.
+There’s a lot of emotion here.
+If you are suffering from these things, you know that there’s a lot of charged emotions and difficulty about it.
 I know that this video is actually gonna make some people angry.
-You might feel offended, you might feel like I don't get you.
-You might feel like I don't understand or I'm minimizing your symptoms.
-That's possible.
+You might feel offended, you might feel like I don’t get you.
+You might feel like I don’t understand or I’m minimizing your symptoms.
+That’s possible.

 So I hope that this video will be helpful for you and please know that my intention is to really be of service and it’s this area of spiritual and emotional symptoms of fibromyalgia that I think a lot of people miss.

 We’re going to talk about four main keys to really making a difference in your symptoms with a more somatic body-based, spiritual and emotional approach.

 Point number one, the first thing that I see necessary across the board to really make a difference in your chronic pain or Fibromyalgia is to address the trauma trapped in your body.